tproffen/MicroBitMonitor/README.md

 ## Dashboard

 You will need to download and load this <a href="https://tproffen.github.io/MicroBitMonitor/hexfiles/microbit-BLEDashboard.hex">hex file</a> to your MicroBit.
 The code can be viewed <a href="https://tproffen.github.io/MicroBitMonitor/images/dashboardScreenShot.png">here</a>.
 Once the MicroBit is ready, visit the <a href="https://tproffen.github.io/MicroBitMonitor/Dashboard.html">dashboard page</a> and connect to the MicroBit.
-Use the 'A' and 'B' buttons to increase the number of apples and oranges :) This can be used for voting ganes, two player competitions and so on.
+The example is a competition how many situps someone can mane by sim0ly counting the times the MiroBits logo points down.
 Refer to the example how to communicate with the page.

 ## Chart